Chicago Whistleblower LawyerIllinois False Claims Act Attorney

 The Rosenblat Law Firm provides its clients with the best representation possible.
 Mr. Rosenblat’s clients are treated as individuals, kept informed of the status of their case, the evidence for and against them, and the possible outcomes.
 Litigation is rarely a simple and routine matter and Mr. Rosenblat is known for keeping his clients informed of the risks and benefits associated with each strategic decision.MEDIA AND AWARDS

 Mr. Rosenblat has appeared on numerous television shows to include CNN, Fox News, WLS Radio, WGN television, and was quoted in the Wall Street Journal.
-Mr. Rosenblat has made presentations before the Chicago Bar Association, the DuPage County Bar Association, and has written for the Illinois Institute of Continuing Education.
+Mr. Rosenblat has made presentations before the Chicago Bar Association, the DuPage County Bar Association, and has written for the Illinois Institute of Continuing Education, and the American Bar Association.
 Mr. Rosenblat has also received awards from the National Academy of Criminal Defense Attorneys Top Ten Attorney Award, the National Trial Lawyers Top 100 Trial Lawyers, and American Institute of Criminal Law Attorneys, 10 Best Attorneys.

 Mr. Rosenblat represents clients in all federal and state criminal matters, at Court-Martials and before administrative discharge boards.